sheganinans/urweb_deep_dive/README.md

 	</body></xml>
 ```

-The stack is just the source "ls", which holds a mutable list of xml, which is then turned into a signal and drawn to the DOM on the last line in the built in Ur/Web tag "<dyn signal/>".
-A signal tag can take an immutable signal (view) of some piece of mutable data and it expects a piece of xml to be returned with possibly some values interpolated into it.
-The buttons mutate the state of ls and the dyn tag displays the contents.
+The stack is just the source `ls`, which holds a mutable list of `xml`, which is then turned into a `signal` and displayed on the `DOM` on the last line in the built in Ur/Web tag `<dyn signal/>`.
+A signal tag can take an immutable `signal` (view) of some piece of mutable data and it expects a piece of `xml` to be returned with possibly some values interpolated into it.
+The buttons mutate the state of `ls` and the `dyn` tag displays the contents.

 Exercise: Implement the clear button.